garmartirosy/profile/crm/README.md

     sudo apachectl start

-In /usr/local/etc/httpd/httpd.conf you could try changing:
+In /usr/local/etc/httpd/httpd.conf you could try changing "/usr/local/var/www" to the path to your "[webroot]/profile/crm/account" folder.
-/usr/local/var/www

-To the path to your profile/crm

 If no effect, try the other httpd.conf file here:
 /opt/homebrew/etc/httpd/extra